fcambus/telize/README.md

 ## Building

+Using the kodev tool:

+	kodev build

 ## Configuration

+## Running

+Using the kodev tool:

+	kodev run

 ## Access and Error logs

 The default Telize configuration does not have logging enabled, it must be configured manually.

-If your Telize instance produces lots of logs, this might be of interest:
+If your Telize instance produces lots of logs, [Logswan][4] might be of interest.
-[Log rotation directly within Nginx configuration file][4].

 ## Telize and proxies